Beverley Owen: Death

 Standing, L–R: Yvonne De Carlo, Al Lewis.

 Sitting: Butch Patrick, Fred Gwynne, Beverley Owen.

-Owen's daughter Polly said that the actress died of ovarian cancer on February 21, 2019, at the age of 81.
+Owen died of ovarian cancer on February 21, 2019, at the age of 81.
 Butch Patrick, her co-star on The Munsters, released a Facebook statement on February 24, 2019, stating, "Beautiful Beverley Owen has left us.
 What a sweet soul.
 I had the biggest crush on her.
 RIP Bev and thanks for your 13 memorable Marilyn Munster episodes."